carlosmccosta/laserscan_to_pointcloud/README.md

 laserscan_to_pointcloud
 =======================

-ROS package to convert and assemble LaserScans to PointCloud2
+ROS package able to assemble sensor_msgs::LaserScan and publish sensor_msgs::PointCloud2 using spherical interpolation (optional).
+It can publish point clouds after a given number of laser scans has been assemble or at regular intervals.